 Working with community leaders and stakeholders, the Sisters led a process to determine the best route into the school campus.
 Property owners along the road gave access to their land.
 Plans were drawn up to build a 4.5km raised morrum access road.
 About half-way along the route is a small river that is sleepy during the dry season but impassable during the rains.
 A bridge was needed too.

-Part ‘of the dream’ was always to some day build a guest residence as part of the Kitenga campus—a place where visitors, trainers, researchers, volunteers and parents could stay—and not have to drive an hour away to the nearest accommodation.
+Part ‘of the dream’ was to some day build a guest residence as part of the Kitenga campus—a place where visitors, trainers, researchers, volunteers and parents could stay—and no longer have to drive more than an hour away to the nearest accommodation.
 A place for visitors would be ‘more than a guest house’ – it would allow for greater collective participation in the Kitenga Village Project, it would build community.
 Not only is staying far away expensive and time consuming, but it also sets up a dynamic of the ‘visitor’ driving in each morning and departing each evening – inhibiting the true potential of the sharing and learning that takes place within a community setting.